Something is flashing at us from space – and scientists have no idea what it is

 The new type of cosmic phenomenon has only become more mysterious with further examination, scientists say.

-The object in question is known as ASKAP J1832-0911 and sends out pulses of radio waves and X-rays.
-It does so on a regular schedule: for two minutes, every 44 minutes.
+The object in question is 15,000 light years from Earth and is known as ASKAP J1832-0911.
+It sends out pulses of radio waves and X-rays on a regular schedule: for two minutes, every 44 minutes.

 It was found with an Australian telescope that spotted radio signals coming from a specific part of space.
 Nasa’s Chandra X-ray Observatory was coincidentally looking at that same part of space – and found that the object was emitting X-rays as well as radio pulses.